Elder Abuse and Dependent Adult Abuse

-Self-neglect means situations in which the neglect is the result of the acts or omissions of the dependent adult themself.
+Self-neglect means situations in which the neglect is the result of the acts or omissions of the older or dependent adult themself.
 This may take the form of the individual refusing care or being unable to provide for their own care, resulting in a threat to their health or safety.

-What Constitutes Personal Degradation?
+What Constitutes Abandonment?

 Circumstances Not Constituting Abuse

 There are certain situations encountered by caregivers that are typically not considered to constitute abuse of the dependent adult or vulnerable elder.
 Examples of such circumstances include:

 - Circumstances in which the individual declines medical treatment if their religious beliefs call for reliance on spiritual means in place of reliance on medical treatment

 - Circumstances in which the individual’s caretaker, acting in accordance with the individual’s stated or implied consent, declines medical treatment or care

 - Withholding or withdrawing of healthcare from an individual who is terminally ill in the opinion of a licensed physician, when the withholding or withdrawing of healthcare is done at the request of the dependent adult or at the request of the individual’s next of kin and in accordance with applicable laws